santatamas/blog/_posts/2017-09-21-Using-Cloud-Datastore.md

 ---
-layout: post
 title: Using Cloud Datastore with dotnetcore
 date:   2017-09-21 21:57:00 +0100
-categories: Blu Docker dotnetcore
+categories: GCP Cloud Docker dotnetcore
 ---

 As part of my ongoing investigation into possible DB technologies, I've decided to give Cloud Datastore a try.